 “Screen titles are excellent ways of saving users or surfers from getting lost, but if you as an app designer think that this space can be used for some other meaningful purpose, then go ahead!
 If you have the creativity and idea to transform this space to an effective search tool, then proceed by all means.
 However, don’t try to compromise the title functionality only for the sake of saving some extra designing work.”

 Canopy app is a good example of the usage of white backgrounds with a lot of white space.

-A study found that about 75% of people’s interactions with a smartphone were managed with a thumb.
+A study found that about 75 percent of people’s interactions with a smartphone were managed with a thumb.
 Whether holding the device with one or two hands, it was the thumb that was doing all the work.

-67% of smartphones range between 4 and 5.5 inches and 94% of the time they’re used in portrait orientation.
-When in landscape mode, 72% interactions rely on just one thumb.
+67 percent of smartphones range between 4 and 5.5 inches and 94 percent of the time they’re used in portrait orientation.
+When in landscape mode, 72 percent interactions rely on just one thumb.

 Luke Wroblewski, Product Director at Google, wrote in his blog post, “When designing for mobile today, it’s worth considering a 4-5.5 inch smartphone, in portrait (vertical) orientation, being used with one-thumb.
 Of course, there many variants as well but making sure your mobile experiences work well in this context is a great baseline to start from.”